smerth/macos-setup/README.md

 Install and configure your chosen **password manager** and your **MFA app**, if you use one.

 Since you will be configuring apps, services and logging into websites you will want quick and easy access to all you passwords.
-It may be tedious but best to do this now.

 ### Install Developer Tools